Do not hesitate to give us a call or WhatsApp.

 Proceed to World War II Cemetery of the Commonwealth.
 The campaign in the Western Desert was fought between the Commonwealth forces (with, later, the addition of two brigades of Free French and one each of Polish and Greek troops) all based in Egypt, and the Axis forces (German and Italian) based in Libya.
 The battlefield, across which the fighting surged back and forth between 1940 and 1942, was the 1,000 kilometres of desert between Alexandria in Egypt and Benghazi in Libya.

 Continue to the Italian Cemetery, the World War II memorial.
 The Italian El-Alamein Memorial or ‘Sacrario italiano a El-Alamein’ is a white octagonal monument to the 4,800 Italian soldiers who died in the 1942 Battle of El Alamein.
 End your tour at the German Tombs.
 About 7km west of El-Alamein, what looks like a hermetically sealed sandstone fortress overlooking the sea is actually the German War Memorial.
+Enjoy your lunch at a local restaurant, then your 15-day Siwa Tour from USA takes you to Siwa Oasis.
+Take a quick visit to Fatnas Island.
+Check into your hotel.

 Meals Plan: Breakfast, Lunch & Dinner